tom-whitehead/hdbscan/README.md

 algorithm would not have been possible.
 The "How HDBSCAN works" article below is invaluable in understanding this algorithm better.

+# Current state
+Several variations of HDBSCAN are possible.
+Notably, a nearest neighbours algorithm is used to calculate the distance of a point to its Kth neighbour.
+This is a crucial input to calculate the density of points in the vector space.
+Currently, this implementation only supports the K-d Tree nearest neighbours algorithm to do this.
+While K-d Tree is the best candidate for most uses cases, in the future I hope to support other nearest neighbour algorithms to make this implementation more flexible (as per the scikit-learn Python implementation).

+Further, this implementation uses Prim's algorithm to find the minimum spanning tree of the points.
+Prim's algorithm will perform the best for dense vectors and therefore most uses cases.
+However, Kruskal's algorithm is another possibility for this, that would perform better on sparse vectors.

+I also hope to be able to offer more hyper parameters to tune the algorithm.

 # Usage
 ### With default hyper parameters
 ```rust